-The Medicaid Buy-in for Working People with Disabilities (MBI-WPD) is a special program for individuals with disabilities under age 65 who have work income.
+The Medicaid Buy-in for Working People with Disabilities (MBI-WPD) expands eligibility for individuals with disabilities under age 65 who have work income.
 Under MBI-WPD, individuals are eligible for full Medicaid benefits at much higher incomes than individuals who are not working.
 The income limit is 250% of the Federal Poverty Line, after more than half of gross earned income is disregarded.
 This allows them to earn more income without the risk of losing health coverage.
 See how earned income is calculated for anyone with a disability or who is age 65+ here.

 The official State website on this program has basic information, including the current income and resource limits which change every year with the Federal Poverty Line.
-2022 levels are in Box 5 in the Medicaid Income and Resource Levels Chart.
-Check back for updates for 2023.
+2023 levels are in Box 5 in the Medicaid Income and Resource Levels Chart.

 - Singles increase from $20,000 to $28,133